Swrve’s Mailjet integration supports the following actions:

 |The user’s email address.|

-The Unsubscribe User action removes a specific user from an email list that is maintained in Mailjet.
+Removes a specific user from an email list that is maintained in Mailjet.
 Complete the following fields to include the values required to remove the user from an email list.

 |Contact List||The name of the contact list from which the user’s email address will be removed.|